The Road to Coronation Street

 The Road to Coronation Street is a 2010 British drama first broadcast on BBC Four.
 It is a dramatisation of the creation of Coronation Street, the UK's longest-running television soap opera, from conception to its first transmission in December 1960.
-Set mainly at Granada Studios, Manchester in 1960, the 75-minute-long programme follows the true story of Tony Warren, a struggling scriptwriter who creates a vision of a television programme depicting normal life in a Salford street of terraced houses.
+Set mainly at Granada Studios, Manchester in 1960, the 75-minute-long programme follows the true story of Tony Warren, a struggling scriptwriter who creates a vision of a television programme depicting normal life in a street of terraced houses.
 The production first aired in October 2010, and was one of several programmes celebrating the 50th anniversary of Coronation Street that year.

 Background

 The Road to Coronation Street was written by Daran Little, a long-time archivist on Coronation Street who became a scriptwriter.
 At the time, however, Little was a scriptwriter for Coronation Street's rival, EastEnders, broadcast on BBC One.
 Though Coronation Street is and always has been, broadcast on ITV, a competing network, the idea of documenting the show on the anniversary of its half century running was picked up by its natural rival, the BBC.
 Since the original broadcast, it has been repeated several times on ITV3 and, on the occasion of Tony Warren's death, ITV itself.
 On 28 June 2020, it was screened on ITV as 'another chance to see', a rare occasion of a BBC-aired show produced by ITV airing on the channel itself.